inaka/Jayme/README.md

 **The way `Creatable`, `Readable`, `Updatable`, and `Deletable` work is defined following [Inaka's REST Guidelines](https://github.com/inaka/rest_guidelines).
 The server is expected to follow such guidelines in order for these protocols to work properly.**

-Below is a table exposing the set of methods that these protocols provide you with.
+Below is a table exposing the set of functions that these protocols provide you with:

-> Please, notice the difference between ***single-entity repositories*** vs. ***multiple-entity repositories***.
-Usually, you will have repositories that perform operations with only one *singleton* entity (for instance: `/profile`, `/me`, or `/session`), and, on the other hand, repositories that perform operations with multiple entities (such as `/users`, `/posts`, or `/comments`).
-Although method's interfaces are alike, they slightly differ in either scenario.

 <table>
 <th width="20%"></th><th width="30%">Single-Entity Repository<br>(e.g. "profile")</th><th width="50%">Multiple-Entity Repository<br>(e.g. "users")</th>